21 Best Artist Portfolio Websites (Examples) 2026

 The minimalist header and footer have the same background color as the page’s base to achieve a neater appearance.

-We also like that instead of showcasing works on her page, Mindy links to live projects so that you can experience them first-hand.
+We also appreciate that instead of showcasing her works on her page, Mindy links to live projects, allowing you to experience them firsthand.

 Built with: Squarespace

-Gina Kirlew knows how to mix a minimalist web design with her bubbly art to achieve an excellent viewing experience.
+Gina Kirlew knows how to blend a minimalist web design with her vibrant art to create an exceptional viewing experience.

 She’s also keeping her home page very simple, with a header, a footer (that’s only three social icons) and a cartoon-ish presentation of herself.